What You Will Learn

 Learn advanced incident response and hunting techniques uncovered via timeline analysis directly from the authors who pioneered timeline analysis tradecraft.
-Temporal data are located everywhere on a computer system.
-Filesystem modified/access/creation/change times, log files, network data, registry data, and Internet history files all contain time data that can be correlated into critical analysis to successfully solve cases.
-Pioneered by Rob Lee in 2001, timeline analysis has become a critical incident response, hunting, and forensics technique.
-New timeline analysis frameworks provide the means to conduct simultaneous examinations of a multitude of time-based artifacts.
-The analysis that once took days now takes minutes.
+Temporal data is located everywhere on a computer system.
+Filesystem modified/access/creation/change times, log files, network data, registry data, and browser history files all contain time data that can be correlated and analyzed to rapidly solve cases.
+Pioneered by Rob Lee as early as 2001, timeline analysis has grown to become a critical incident response, hunting, and forensics technique.
+New timeline analysis frameworks provide the means to conduct simultaneous examinations on a multitude of systems across a multitude of forensic artifacts.
+Analysis that once took days now takes minutes.

-This section will step you through the two primary methods of building and analyzing timelines created during advanced incident response, threat hunting, and forensic cases.
-Exercises will show analysts how to create a timeline and also how to introduce the key methods to help you use those timelines effectively in your cases.
+This section will step you through two primary methods of building and analyzing timelines used during advanced incident response, threat hunting, and forensic cases.
+Exercises will show analysts how to create timelines and how to introduce the key analysis methods necessary to help you use those timelines effectively in your cases.

 - Using timeline analysis, track adversary activity by hunting an APT group's footprints of malware, lateral movement, and persistence

-- Target hidden and time-stomped malware and utilities that an APTuses to move in the network and maintain its presence
+- Target hidden and time-stomped malware and utilities that advanced adversaries use to move in the network and maintain their presence

-- Observe targeted attackers laterally move to other systems in the enterprise by watching a trail left in filesystem times, registry, Shimcache, and other temporal-based artifacts
+- Observe how attackers laterally move to other systems in the enterprise by watching a trail left in filesystem times, registry, event logs, shimcache, and other temporal-based artifacts

-- Learn how to filter system artifact, file system, and registry timelines to target specific data efficiently
+- Learn how to filter system artifact, file system, and registry timelines to target the most important data sources efficiently

 - Timeline Benefits